All Episodes

 Well, quite naturally, people say, what in the name of Sam Hill is that?

-So we began to explain what the chop and screw music style is in Houston, and it's a way of remixing music.
+So we began to explain what the chop and screw music style is in Houston.

-And here's here are the roots of it.
+And here are the roots of it.

-It was called Robotripping.
+It was called Robo-Tripping.

-If you've taken a lot of Robotussin before they came out with the non-alcoholic stuff, it did do weird things to you if you took enough of it.
+It did do weird things to you if you took enough of it.

 He's in Houston.